qzhszl/Reporting-delays-a-widely-neglected-impact-factor-in-COVID-19-forecasts/readme.md

 ### Usage
 #### Parameters
 - y: 1*4 vector.
-In the example below, y0 contains the initial fractions cases(i.e. S I R D)
+In the example below, y0 contains the initial fractions cases (i.e. S I R D).
 - N: normalized parameter (default N = 1).
 If the input elements in y are not fractions, but the exact number of cases (e.g. the number of infected individuals), then we let N equal the total size of the dataset, i.e., the sum of the number of individuals in S, I, R and D state.
 - beta: infection rate.
 - gammar: recovery rate.
 - gammam: deseased rate.
 #### Output
-- dydt: 4*1 vector dydt(1) contains the derivative of S; dydt(2) contains the derivative of I; dydt(3) contains the derivative of R; dydt(4) contains the derivative of D.
+- dydt: 4*1 vector. dydt(1) contains the derivative of S; dydt(2) contains the derivative of I; dydt(3) contains the derivative of R; dydt(4) contains the derivative of D.

 ### Examples
 ```